TSAS Charter of Community Research Principles

 - Finally, the process of dissemination should include representatives of community organizations as well as representatives of government, ideally at the same time.

-Above all, TSAS is committed to respect for the participants who are involved in research is paramount.
+Above all, respect for the participants in the research is paramount.
 Should there be a conflict of interest between researchers’ objectives and the well-being of research participants, the latter will take precedence.